codeigniter4/CodeIgniter4/user_guide_src/source/testing/overview.rst

 **assertCloseEnough($expected, $actual, $message = '', $tolerance = 1)**

-For extended execution time testing, tests that the absolute difference between expected and actual time is within the prescribed tolerance.:
+For extended execution time testing, tests that the absolute difference between expected and actual time is within the prescribed tolerance:

 .. literalinclude:: overview/012.php
    :lines: 2-